aanchal-fatwani/js-best-practices/README.md

     Beware that numbers can accidentally be converted to strings or NaN (Not a Number).

     - When doing mathematical operations, JavaScript can convert numbers to strings:
-    Subtracting a string from a string, does not generate an error but returns NaN (Not a Number):
+    Subtracting a string from a string, does not generate an error but returns NaN (Not a Number).

       **[⬆ Back to Top](#table-of-contents)**